b-t-jones/roguelikegame/README.md

 ## Rogue-like Game Individual Project - Project Log
 Repository for roguelike game level 3 individual project.

+### Week Beginning 29/02/16

+##### Progress:

+* Built Diamond Square noise algorithm from psuedocode framework
+* Algorithm needs adjusting- doesn't work currently

+##### Meeting with Dr Friedetzky (01/03/16)

+* Short meeting, program wouldn't run

+##### Objectives:

+* Fix algorithm
+* Look at ways of improving algorithm from the basic commonly used approach

+### Week Beginning 22/02/16

+##### Progress:

+* Identified members of staff that may be of help
+* Also contacted professional games and Roguelike developer "Slashie", awaiting response
+* Identified method of Fourier transforms that may be of use for integration function
+* Identified several other fractal algorithms as a base before implementing Perlin noise
+* One potentially useful one is the "Diamond Square" algorithm, looked into implementation details

+##### Meeting with Dr Friedetzky (23/02/16)

+* Discussed design report feedback
+* Discussed merits of diamond square algorithm and decided to proceed with it
+* Discussed deadlines and project objectives before and after Easter
+* Decided Fourier analysis might be overkill for the purposes of the project

+##### Objectives:

+* Continue with Diamond Square algorithm
+* Potential for additional mathematics - investigate further

 ### Week Beginning 15/02/16